kislyuk/argcomplete/README.rst

     pip install argcomplete
     activate-global-python-argcomplete

-Refresh your bash environment (restart bash or ``source /etc/profile``).
 See `Activating global completion`_ below if the second step reports an error.

+Refresh your bash environment (start a new bash shell or ``source /etc/profile``).

 Synopsis
 --------